2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 Human Development majors at CSULB take out an average of $17,352 in student loans while working on their Bachelor's Degree.

-Full Human Development & Family Studies at California State University - Long Beach Report
+Read full report on Human Development & Family Studies at California State University - Long Beach

-SUNY Empire State College came in at #22 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools ranking.
-Located in the suburb of Saratoga Springs, SUNY Empire is a public college with a medium-sized student population.
+SUNY Empire State College ranked #22 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
+Located in the suburb of Saratoga Springs, SUNY Empire is a public school with a moderately-sized student population.

 Of the 144 students majoring in human development at SUNY Empire, 13% are male and 88% are female.

-Full Human Development & Family Studies at SUNY Empire State College Report
+Read full report on Human Development & Family Studies at SUNY Empire State College

-Utah Valley University did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
-It came in at #23 on the list.
-Located in the city of Orem, UVU is a public college with a very large student population.
+Utah Valley University landed the #23 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+Located in the city of Orem, UVU is a public school with a fairly large student population.

 Of the 143 students majoring in human development at UVU, 8% are male and 92% are female.